apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple’s Crushing iPad Ad Trashed By Hugh Grant, Justine Bateman & Almost Everyone Else**
+**Arm Shares Slip After Chip Designer Gives Tepid Annual Forecast**

-You can read more about it [here](http://deadline.com/2024/05/ipad-ad-backlash-crushinghugh-grant-justine-bateman-1235909002/).
+You can read more about it [here](https://www.bloomberg.com/news/articles/2024-05-08/arm-shares-slip-after-chip-designer-gives-tepid-annual-forecast).

 ## Requirements
 - Python 3.8